darrenjw/scala-view/docs/Tutorial.md

   }
 ```

-We will need an starting image representing the initial condition for the heat equation.
+We will need a starting image representing the initial condition for the heat equation.

 ```scala
 val w = 600